 \subsection{Experimental Setup}

-\paragraph*{Datasets.} We train and evaluate our proposed X-Fi on two largest human sensing multimodal public datasets MM-Fi~\citep{yang2024mm} and XRF55~\citep{wang2024xrf55}, to assess its efficiency as a unified modality-invariant foundation model across diverse human sensing tasks, including Human Pose Estimation (HPE) and Human Activity Recognition (HAR).
-The details of the specific datasets utilized for each task are provided as follows. (i) HPE: MM-Fi consists of over 320k synchronized frames from 40 human subjects.
+\paragraph*{Datasets.} We train and evaluate our proposed X-Fi on the two largest human sensing multimodal public datasets, MM-Fi~\citep{yang2024mm} and XRF55~\citep{wang2024xrf55}, to assess its efficiency as a unified modality-invariant foundation model across diverse human sensing tasks, including Human Pose Estimation (HPE) and Human Activity Recognition (HAR).The dataset details for each task are as follows: (i) HPE: MM-Fi consists of over 320k synchronized frames from 40 human subjects.
 Each synchronized frame consists of samples collected from 5 sensing modalities, including RGB images (I), Depth images (D), LiDAR point clouds (L), mmWave point clouds (R), and WiFi-CSI (W).
-The chosen annotation type is 3D whole-body keypoints, representing the positions of 17 human joints. (ii) HAR: MM-Fi and XRF55 are utilized for HAR task evaluation.
+The chosen annotation type is 3D whole-body key points, representing the positions of 17 human joints. (ii) HAR: MM-Fi and XRF55 are utilized for HAR task evaluation.
 MM-Fi consists of 27 action categories, including 14 daily activities and 13 rehabilitation exercises.
 We exclude WiFi-CSI modality from MM-Fi when addressing the HAR task, as each WiFi data sample spans only 100ms, which is insufficient to effectively capture the distinct data patterns associated with different actions.
 XRF55 includes 42.9K radio frequency samples collected by 3 sensing modalities, including mmWave Range-Doppler \& Range-Angle Heatmaps (R), WiFi-CSI (W), and RFID phase series data (RF).
 XRF55 comprises 55 action classes collected from 39 human subjects, covering categories such as fitness activities and human-computer interactions.
 We follow the S1 Random Split for MM-Fi and the original split setting for XRF55 as outlined in their respective papers. \paragraph*{Training Objective.} Different loss functions are applied as the training objectives for different human sensing tasks.
-For HPE, Mean-Squared-Error is chosen as the loss function, which measures the average squared euclidean distance between each of the 17 predicted whole-body key-points and their corresponding ground truth points in 3D space.
+For HPE, Mean-Squared-Error is chosen as the loss function, which measures the average squared euclidean distance between each of the 17 predicted whole-body key points and their corresponding ground truth points in 3D space.
 For HAR, Cross-Entropy loss is applied between the predicted probability distribution and the ground truth distribution.